maxxiimo/the-front-end-manifesto/chp10-visual-design-for-the-nondesigner.md

 - Font Size
 - Readability

-Using the base styles from [Chapter 3][] these typographic elements are predefined and available to you to experiment with through the [_define.sass][] sass partial – reserved for defining global stylesheet variables:
+Using the base styles from [Chapter 3][] these typographic elements are predefined and available to you to experiment with through the [_define.sass][] sass partial:

     /*  Fonts
       -----------------------

     // stacks...

     // http://unitinteractive.com/blog/2008/06/26/better-css-font-stacks/

     $arial:             Arial, "Helvetica Neue", Helvetica, sans-serif
     $verdana:           Verdana, Geneva, Tahoma, sans-serif
     $geneva:            Geneva, "Lucida Sans", "Lucida Grande", "Lucida Sans Unicode", Verdana, sans-serif
     $georgia:           Georgia, Palatino, "Palatino Linotype", Times, "Times New Roman", serif

     // google web fonts...

     // http://designshack.net/articles/css/10-great-google-font-combinations-you-can-copy/
     // http://designshack.net/articles/typography/10-more-great-google-font-combinations-you-can-copy/

     $cantata:           "Cantata One", Georgia, serif
     $imprima:           Imprima, Verdana, Helvetica, sans-serif

     $allerta:           Allerta, Helvetica, Arial, sans-serif
     $crimson:           Crimson Text, Georgia, Times, serif

     $arvo:              Arvo, Georgia, Times, serif
     $pt-sans:           "PT Sans", Helvetica, Arial, sans-serif

     $pt-serif:          "PT Serif", serif

     $droid-serif:       "Droid Serif", Georgia, Times, serif
     $droid-sans:        "Droid Sans", Helvetica, Arial, sans-serif

     // base definitions...

     $base-font-family:  $droid-sans       !default
     $base-font-size:    100%              !default
     $base-line-height:  1.4               !default

     $base-font-header:  $droid-serif      !default
     $base-font-nav:     $droid-serif      !default

     // non-google web fonts alternativ:
     // $base-font-header:  $arial         !default
     // $base-font-header:  $georgia       !default
     // $base-font-nav:     $georgia       !default

-NOTE: Our font definitions begin with variables set to different font stacks.
-In Sass, variables can also be set to other variables.
-In our case the `$base-font-family` variable, the key to our application fonts, references one of the different predefined font stack variables and is in turn is referenced by our `<body>` tags `font-family` property and will propagate throughout the entire application by virtue of the CSS written and the concept of CSS inheritance.
-You can experiment with the predefined fonts by changing the variable that `$base-font-family` points to.
+This partial is reserved for defining global stylesheet variables, and begins with variables set to different font stacks.
+In Sass, variables can also be set to other variables and so the base definitions variables, the key to our application fonts, reference one of the different predefined font stack variables.
+For example, `$base-font-family` which in turn is referenced by the `<body>` tags `font-family` property and will propagate throughout the entire application by virtue of CSS inheritance.

+You can experiment with the predefined fonts by changing the variable that the base definitions point to.

 Font Family
 -----------